 In short, palliative care is a specialised approach to caring for people battling life-threatening illnesses.
 A multi-disciplinary team of doctors, nurses, therapists, social workers and counselors work together to deliver holistic care to mitigate the physical symptoms and address the psychological, social and spiritual issues that these individuals and their families may face.

 Does Palliative Care Mean Death?

 Oftentimes, we hear people use the terms “palliative” and “end-of-life” care interchangeably.
 This forms the common misconception that palliative means certain death.
-While it encompasses end-of-life or hospice care, palliative care is not only for people who are terminally ill.
+While it encompasses end-of-life care or hospice care, palliative care is not only for people who are terminally ill.

 Palliative care can be provided regardless of age, stage of illness, and whether the person is receiving medical treatment.
 Across the different stages of illness, palliative care takes on different forms:

 - Symptom Management is a form of palliative care that can be conducted in conjunction with curative treatment.
 This usually takes place when an individual is recovering from the illness and not at a stage where death is imminent.
 Measures are taken to ensure greater comfort for the individual through their recovery process.

 - Hospice Care, also known as end-of-life care, happens when the goal is no longer to treat and recover, but rather, to ensure the quality of life for the individual.
 This form of care is usually delivered during the final months with the aim of supporting the individual to feel as comfortable as possible and live their final days to the fullest.